debops/debops/docs/ansible/roles/debops.environment/introduction.rst

 gathered from multiple sources and combined to allow global/group/host tiered environment modeled after Ansible inventory.

-Role can also be used by other Ansible roles as a dependency to create global environment variables in a safe way, that preserves idempotency.
+This role can also be used by other Ansible roles as a dependency to create global environment variables in a safe way, that preserves idempotency.

 Installation
 ~~~~~~~~~~~~